1Password/for-open-source/README.md

 https://freefeed.net/about/

 ### Tauri
-Build smaller, faster, and more secure desktop applications with a web frontend - with Rust! https://tauri.studio
+Build smaller, faster, and more secure desktop applications with a web frontend. https://tauri.studio